The Top 100 People Positively Influencing Jewish Life, 2023

-In honor of The Algemeiner’s eighth annual gala, we are delighted to unveil our eighth ‘J100’ list of the top one hundred individuals who have positively influenced Jewish life this past year.
-Before you work your way through this exciting list, we wanted to first share some of the thoughts that we discussed as we developed it.
+In honor of The Algemeiner‘s 10th annual gala, we are pleased to unveil our 10th ‘J100’ list of the top 100 individuals who have positively influenced Jewish life over the past year.
+Before you work your way through the list, we wanted to first share some of the thoughts that we discussed as we developed it.
 If we could group these ideas together, the first would be about creating lists, in general; then, what’s unique about lists and Judaism; some finer points differentiating our honorees from the organizations they lead; and important reflections on all those every day and anonymous-to-us heroes we also want to celebrate without ever knowing their names.
-And, of course, to thank everyone who helped create the list and worked hard to put together our ‘J100’ gala.
+And, of course, to thank everyone who helped create the list and worked hard to put together our ‘J100′ gala.

 We also seek to inspire and motivate our young and the next generation, our future emerging leaders, in rising to the occasion and perpetuating the highest standards of our proud tradition and legacy — in serving and championing the cause of Jews and Israel.
 Because, as we know, when the quality of Jewish life is raised, the quality of all lives is raised.
 However, the most exciting part of our work in choosing the ‘J100,’ frankly, was sifting through hundreds of candidates and nominees to discover some surprising finalists.
 It was a joy to see the breadth of all those who merited a mention, to understand some of the great work being performed around the world on behalf of the Jewish people, and to celebrate their victories by bringing this great work to renewed public attention via this endeavor.